Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 People who apply for jobs that involve driving, such as truck driver positions, will likely have to undergo checks of their driving records.

-If they have too many traffic violations or major traffic offenses on their records, the employers will likely turn them down.
+If they have too many traffic violations or major traffic offenses on their records, employers will likely turn them down.